snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 }
 ```

-With everything applied, a first AWS CodePipeline is triggered automatically.
+With everything applied, a first AWS CodePipeline run through is triggered
-The progress of the pipeline can be followed in the AWS Web Console:
+automatically.
+The progress of the pipeline can be followed in the AWS Web
+Console:

 <img src="/images/codepipeline.png" alt="AWS Codepipeline" title="AWS Codepipeline">

 CodeDeploy also has a very good overview of the state of the Blue/Green
-Deployment, where you can see to which target group the traffic is forwarded at
+Deployment, where you can see how much traffic to which target group is
-the moment
+forwarded at the moment:

 <img src="/images/codedeploy.png" alt="AWS Codedeploy Traffic" title="AWS Codedeploy Traffic">

 Furthermore you can append validation lambdas to different states of the
 deployment to check automatically, if the newly started version of your
 application is working correctly.
+For example you can program a lambda which
+checks your newly created application routes for a 500 status code.
+When the
+lambda discovers one, it returns a validation failure and the deployment is
-You get an overview further down the page.
+rolled back automatically.
+You get an overview of the lifecycle events further
+down the page.

 <img src="/images/codedeploy2.png" alt="AWS Codedeploy Lifecycle" title="AWS Codedeploy Lifecycle">

 I hope this post was helpful.
 It is very extensive and some parts, where it
 could be shortened.
-Especially the explicit IAM permissions take up a big part,
+Especially the explicit IAM permissions take up a big part.
-but I don't want to use the predefined policies, because they allow more than
+But I don't want to encourage you to use the predefined policies, because they
-needed in most cases.
-If you are writing your own policies you get much more
+often allow more than needed.
+If you are writing your own policies you
-control and can fine grain your permissions for every AWS service.
+get much more control and can fine grain your permissions for every AWS
+service you instantiate.